Battle of Heliopolis: Arab conquest of Egypt

-The battle
+Battle

 At that point the united Arab army was confronted by a Roman army, which Amr, who had taken overall command, defeated at the Battle of Heliopolis.
 Just as Byzantine generals had failed in Syria, they did in Egypt, and the Empire's economically most valuable province after Anatolia was lost.
 The battle took place sometime in early to mid July 640, near the ancient city of Heliopolis, with Arab forces totaling approximately 15,000 under the command of Amr ibn al-A'as, and the Byzantine forces estimated at well over 20,000 under Theodore, commander of all Byzantine forces in Egypt.
+Theodosius, the prefect of Alexandria, and Anastasius, the prefect of Arcadia Aegypti, were in charge of the cavalry.

 The Byzantine army could have responded sooner, but had not, for reasons that will never be known.
 Though historians such as Butler blame the treachery of the Coptic Christians as well as the failure of the Byzantine generals for the swift fall of the Exarchate of Egypt, Gibbon does not blame anyone as much as he praises the character and genius of Amr for the victory at Heliopolis.
 Gibbon says "the conquest of Egypt may be explained by the character of the victorious Saracen, one of the first of his nation."

 Whether through the foolishness of the Byzantine generals, including Theodore, contributed to what then occurred, certainly Amr fought a brilliant battle at Heliopolis.
 When the Byzantine army began approaching, Amr divided his army into three separate units, with one detachment under the command of a trusted commander, Kharija.
 This unit marched abruptly east to nearby hills, where they effectively hid.
 This unit was to remain there until the Romans had begun the battle, at which point they were to fall on the Roman flank or rear, whichever was more vulnerable.
 The second detachment Amr ordered to the south, which would be the direction the Romans would flee if the battle went badly.
 Once the Byzantine forces initiated contact with Amr's forces and commenced an attack, the detachment of Kharija attacked the Byzantine rear, which was completely unexpected by the Romans.
 Theodore had not kept scouts out, or, if he had, he ignored their warning of the approaching Arab horsemen.
 This attack from the rear created utter chaos among the Byzantine ranks.
 As Theodore's troops attempted to flee to the south, they were attacked by the third detachment, which had been placed there for just such a purpose.
 This completed the final break-down and defeat of the Byzantine army, which fled in all directions.